frenesim/schema_to_scaffold/README.md

 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/frenesim/schema_to_scaffold)

-Generate rails scaffold pages based on a rails database schema you already have.
+Generate rails commands strings based on a rails database schema you already have.
+Commands available are:
+-rails generate scaffold
+-rails generate factory_girl:model

+Important:
+This gem will not run code for you.
+It will only generate a string for you to copy and paste

 Use your schema.rb file from `<rails_app>/db` or generated with `rake db:schema:dump` You can rename schema.rb to schema_your_fav_name.rb that I will find it to.
 This will prevent schema.rb from being